by Amanda Landwehr / Arts & Culture Editor

 When I was a kid, I used to romanticize the notion of running away.
 I was sick of the familiar suburbs of my hometown and often dreamt of hopping on a train, waiting to see where it would take me.
 Because of this, I always kept a packed duffle bag in my closet filled with necessities like spare clothing, a toy compass and goldfish crackers.

-But hey, this is also coming from a person who’s iPhone background is a photo of her family cat.
+But hey, this is also coming from a person whose iPhone background is a photo of her family cat.
 Clearly, some things have kept some sense of stability in my life.

 This past weekend, I traveled to Amsterdam and Bruges (pronounced brooge, not broo-jez — my apologies to the Flemish language) with another exchange student from school.
 We crossed the English Channel via ferry and hopped on a coach bus that drove us through France, Belgium and into the Netherlands with a small tour group.
 After yet another night of sporadic 30-minute naps, we arrived in the capital city of Amsterdam.